mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 >abstract="Starting July 25 2022, messages are authored directly from a Journey.
 Existing messages have now been migrated to the new model.
 As a journey practitioner, additional actions are now required."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/inline-messages-steps.html" text="Migration steps"

+>[!CONTEXTUALHELP]
+>id="ajo_messages_depecrated_inventory"
+>title="Learn how to migrate your messages"
+>abstract="Starting July 25 2022, the Messages menu disappears and messages are authored directly from a Journey.
+If you want to re-use your legacy messages in journeys, you need to save them as templates."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/design/email-templates.html#save-as-template" text="Save messages as templates"

 Adobe Journey Optimizer is releasing a new feature which improves the way you author content for Journey Optimizer channels (email, push, SMS).
 As a Journey Optimizer practitioner, you will now create and author your messages directly from a journey.

 This feature requires a migration of existing journeys that are using messages.